axlemn/plot-.xyz/README.md

 Known issues
 ----
-- Note that if you encounter "Fatal Error: No absorbing atom (ipot=0) defined", it almost always means that the first attempt at xyz conversion failed.
+- The message "Fatal Error: No absorbing atom (ipot=0) defined" probably means that the attempt at xyz conversion failed.
 At this point, try running the test\_xyz\_converter.py script.

 Changelog
 ----